 Section 105.7.21 of the International Fire Code is ((supplemented with)) not adopted and the following is substituted:

 Solar photovoltaic power systems (IFC ((105.7.13)) 105.7.21).
-A construction permit ((is required to)) shall install or modify solar photovoltaic power systems.
+A construction permit ((is)) shall be required to install or modify solar photovoltaic power systems.

-((Exception)) EXCEPTION: Roof-mounted photo-voltaic solar panels on one and two family dwellings that have a total dead load not exceeding ((three)) four pounds per square foot and are mounted no more than eighteen inches above the roof or highest roof point on which they are mounted.
+((Exception)) EXCEPTION: Roof-mounted ((photo-voltaic)) photovoltaic solar panels on one and two family dwellings that have a total dead load not exceeding ((three)) four pounds per square foot and (( )) are mounted no more than eighteen inches above the roof or highest roof point on which they are mounted.

-SECTION 163.
+SECTION 164.
 Ordinance 14915, Section 25, and K.C.C.
 17.04.310 are hereby amended to read as follows:

-Sections ((108.3)) 109.1, 109.2 and 109.3 of the International Fire Code ((is)) are not adopted.
+Sections ((108.3)) 109 of the International Fire Code is not adopted.

-SECTION 164.
+SECTION 165.
 Ordinance 14915, Section 26, and K.C.C.
 17.04.320 are hereby amended to read as follows:

-Section ((111.1)) 112.1 of the International Fire Code is not adopted and the following is substituted:
+Sections ((111.1)) 112.1 and 112.2 of the International Fire Code ((is)) are not adopted and the following is substituted:

-Order (IFC ((111.1)) 112.1).
+Order and Issuance (IFC ((111.1)) 112.1 and 112.2).
 Whenever any work is being done contrary to the provisions of this code, the fire marshal may order the work stopped in accordance with K.C.C.
 Title 23 by notice in writing served on any persons engaged in the doing or causing such work to be done, or by posting such notice in a conspicuous place on the premises where the violation is occurring, and any such persons shall ((forthwith)) immediately stop such work until authorized by the fire marshal to proceed with the work.

 Whenever any work is being done contrary to the provisions of this code, the fire marshal may order the violations corrected without ordering all work stopped by issuing a correction notice which identifies the violation.
-The correction notice may require reinspection ((prior to)) before further constructions or at the time of the next required inspection.
+The correction notice may require reinspection ((prior to)) before further construction((s)) or at the time of the next required inspection.
 The correction notice shall be served or posted in the same manner as a stop work order.

 These remedies are in addition to those authorized elsewhere in the code.